 Select a service area to learn more

-BARDA has established three 'Centers' to develop and manufacture medical countermeasures, such as vaccines and therapeutics used to protect health in emergencies, which can transition quickly and cost effectively between products.
-Created as public-private partnerships, the Department of Health and Human Services' Centers for Innovation in Advanced Development and Manufacturing (HHS CIADM) will provide a significant domestic infrastructure in the United States capable of producing medical countermeasures to protect Americans from the health impacts of bioterrorism as well as pandemic influenza and other disease in response to public health emergencies.
+In 2012, BARDA launched an innovative program to strengthen domestic manufacturing by establishing three 'Centers' to develop and manufacture medical countermeasures, such as vaccines and therapeutics needed to protect health in emergencies, and transition quickly and cost-effectively between different products.
+Created as public-private partnerships by the Department of Health and Human Services (HHS), the Centers for Innovation in Advanced Development and Manufacturing (CIADMs) were designed to provide a significant domestically-based infrastructure capable of producing medical countermeasures, or MCMs, to protect Americans from the health impacts of bioterrorism as well as pandemic influenza and other disease in response to public health emergencies.

-The HHS CIADMs were created through a public-private partnership model, bringing together the innovative ideas of small biotech firms, the training expertise of academic institutions, and the development and manufacturing experience of large pharmaceutical companies.
-This helps to ensure a sustainable domestic medical countermeasure infrastructure with unprecedented ability to accelerate development and manufacture medical countermeasures in time of need.
-These Centers will also be used to explore emerging and innovative technologies that could be applied to current or future medical countermeasure development efforts to reduce risk, increase yield, and ultimately to reduce total life-cycle costs through flexible manufacturing, consolidating other costly product development expenditures, or any other economy-of-scale opportunities.
+As public-private partnerships, the HHS’ 2012 CIADM network aimed to bring together the innovative ideas of small biotech firms, the training expertise of academic institutions, and the development and manufacturing experience of large pharmaceutical companies.
+The goal of the 2012 program was to ensure a sustainable domestically-based MCM infrastructure with unprecedented ability to accelerate the development and manufacture of MCMs in time of need.
+A key objective of the Centers was to explore emerging and innovative technologies that HHS could apply to current or future medical countermeasures to reduce development risk, increase product yield, and ultimately to reduce total life-cycle costs through flexible manufacturing, the consolidation of costly product development expenditures, or other economy-of-scale opportunities.

 Establishing the centers achieves a core recommendation cited in the 2010 Public Health Emergency Medical Countermeasure Enterprise Review; a comprehensive, government-wide review called for by Secretary Sebelius to address challenges encountered in developing biodefense medical countermeasures.
 These centers also address concerns raised by the President's Council of Advisors on Science and Technology in the August 2010 Report to the President on Reengineering the Influenza Vaccine Production Enterprise to Meet the Challenges of Pandemic Influenza (PDF - 60KB), which called for flexible, nimble, and modern vaccine manufacturing technologies.